gearglow/ReptiliaWithATwist/The List.md

 "Harry," Hermione said, "what did you say to the Bulgarian Minister?
 And since when do you speak Bulgarian, anyway?"

 "The 'how' is that my grandparents invented something called 'Language Lozenges[^1],'" Elysia answered, lying through her teeth.
-"Don't think they ever got the chance to market them; Grandmum's journal mentions them right near the end, just before they caught the dragon pox that killed them."
+"Don't think they ever got the chance to market them; Granddad's journal mentions them right near the end, just before they caught the dragon pox that killed them."

 "So, what, you found a stash of prototypes or something?"
 Hermione asked.

 "Yup!"
 Elysia said.
 "Russian, both Irish and Scots Gaelic, Bulgarian, Polish, Hebrew, French, Spanish... all kinds, really.
 It's brilliant.
-Maybe someday I'll be able to actually understand the formula."
+Pity he didn't write down the formula."

 Hermione nodded.